CRISP: Critical Incident Strategy and Prevention (Intercultural Dimensions of Care)

 FutureSkills

-"The CRISP training was very informative, engaging, and well-structured, providing practical insights that are directly applicable to our line of work.
+"Very informative, engaging, and well-structured, providing practical insights that are directly applicable to our line of work.
 Chris is highly knowledgeable, approachable, and skilled at explaining complex concepts clearly and understandably, providing first-hand examples.
-I highly recommend ISANA NZ to anyone looking for comprehensive and impactful training programs.""SAIL is an outstanding programme to run with aspiring leaders in your institution."
+I highly recommend ISANA NZ to anyone looking for comprehensive and impactful training programs."

 Lisa Prinsloo, Head of People & Development, FutureSkills